-Extended Tummy Tuck for excess tummy skin removal
+Extended Tummy Tuck/Extended Abdominoplasty for excess skin removal

-A full tummy tuck or abdominoplasty is a great way to tighten your abdomen and get rid of loose skin.
-However, for some people, it is simply not enough.
-An extended tummy tuck can remove extra skin and fat on the flanks or love handles and give you the best possible results after significant weight loss.
+A full Tummy Tuck or Abdominoplasty is a way to reduce loose skin on the abdomen.
+However, for some people, a standard Abdominoplasty is not enough.
+An Extended Abdominoplasty may remove extra skin and fat on the flanks (sides).

-Dr Patrick Briggs is one of Melbourne’s leading, specialist Plastic Surgeons.
-He not only specialises in extended tummy tuck but many other excess skin removal procedures as well.
+Dr Patrick Briggs is one of Melbourne’s most experienced plastic surgeons.
+Not only has he performed many extended abdominoplasty procedures but many other excess skin removal procedures as well.

-Am I the Right Candidate for the Extended Tummy Tuck Surgery?
+Am I a Suitable Candidate for the Surgery?

-You are an ideal candidate for if you;
+You may be a suitable candidate for an Extended Abdominoplasty if you;

-- Have lost a lot of weight either with the help of diet and exercise or weight loss surgery and are left with loose skin that folds over itself.
+- Have lost a lot of weight either with the help of diet and exercise or weight loss surgery but have been left with loose skin folds.

 - Are in generally good health with no serious illnesses such as diabetes etc.